RPI-DATA/jupyter-book/_build/notebooks/timeseries.md

 Split the data into a train and test set.
 We use an 80/20 split.
-Then, we look to start are modein.
+Then, we look to start modeling.

-test_store stands for the forecasting part.
+`test_store` stands for the forecasting part.